 One advantage of running a business online is that you can improve and scale your budget in line with all other aspects of business, and it is not hard at all to scale your business when you ought to see your customer base expand and grow.

-For example, if you’re running Facebook ads, you can adjust them easily in accordance to purchasing behavior.
-Even though you would find some dips or shrinkage, you can easily adjust your marketing and supplies in accordance with the new changes as well.
+For example, if you’re running Facebook ads, you can adjust them easily by purchasing behaviour.
+Even though you would find some dips or shrinkage, you can easily adjust your marketing and supplies by the new changes as well.

 A more Pleasant Customer Experience